chemicalfiend/chemicalfiend/README.md

 ### Hi there 👋

 My name is Pranay Venkatesh.
 I am an undergraduate student double majoring in chemistry and chemical engineering at BITS Pilani.
+I am interested in Computational Materials Science.

 - 🔭 I'm currently working on molecular dynamics simulations and electronic structure calculations of conducting polymer systems.

-- 👯 I'm looking to collaborate on open source projects in computational sciences which includes projects related to : theoretical chemistry, materials science, solid state physics and fluid mechanics (anything pertaining to matter modelling).
+- 👯 I'm looking to collaborate on open source projects in computational sciences which includes projects related to : theoretical chemistry, materials science and solid state physics (anything pertaining to matter modelling).

+- 🌱 I’m currently learning about Theory of Partial Differential Equations.

 - 🤠 Exploring Parallel Computing, Embedded Systems, Computer Architecture, Operating Systems and IoT.

-- 🌱 I’m currently learning Computational Fluid Dynamics, theory of Partial Differential Equations.

 - 📫 How to reach me: f20191004 at pilani.bits-pilani.ac.in